jj09/jj09.github.io/_drafts/the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 }
 {% endhighlight %}

-After that you should see main page with navigation and links to home that displays `Hello` component, and link to books that displays the list of books from MongoDB in a table:
+After that you should see the main page with navigation and links to home that displays `Hello` component, and link to books that displays the list of books from MongoDB in a table:

 <img src="{{ site.baseurl }}/assets/2022/react-router.gif" alt="React Router navigation" title="React Router navigation" />